geomoose/gm3/docs/howto/configure-search-or-fields.md

 ### Testing in the demo

-The following examples can be used to test the functionality in the demo:
+This is implemented in the demo as the "Single field search" tool.
+The following search terms can be used to test the functionality:

  * `peters`
  * `peters, 237`